rulatt/RNA_editing_pipeline/README.md

 <pre>singularity exec snakemake_9.12.0.sif snakemake -s REDItools2_pipeline.sf --cores 4 run_annotation run_r_filtering --rerun-triggers mtime
 # use --rerun-triggers mtime if the code has changed</pre>

+If a file has been modified at any step, it will restart the pipeline from the earliest step using the modified file.
+To avoid that, use '--allowed-rules command -R command'

+Example :
+<pre>singularity exec snakemake_9.12.0.sif snakemake -s REDItools2_pipeline.sf --cores 4 --allowed-rules run_r_filtering -R run_r_filtering</pre>